 III.
 Modifications of the matter of wealth.
 These are correspondent to the above Uses.-1.
 Articles of Subsistence.
 2. Instruments of Security, in respect of Defence.
-3. Instruments of Enjoyment.
-But, Enjoyment being inseparable from the application of the articles of Subsistence to
+3. Instruments of Enjoyment.5 But, Enjoyment being inseparable from the application of the articles of Subsistence to

-&lt;sup>3 i.e. 'Things foreknown' and 'Things to be foreknown'.
+3 i.e. 'Things foreknown' and 'Things to be foreknown'.

-&lt;sup>4 Bentham added the text of this note to an earlier, superseded copy of this material at UC xvii.
+4 Bentham added the text of this note to an earlier, superseded copy of this material at UC xvii.
 159 (31 October 1801).

-&lt;sup>5 In his first draft of this Chapter at UC xvii.
+5 In his first draft of this Chapter at UC xvii.
 163, Bentham included the following note: 'Novelty, whence encrease of variety in regard to instruments of mere enjoyment-or articles of subsistence considered as instruments of enjoyment-add[s] nothing to quantity of wealth, but leave[s] it as it was, so far as the old are superseded and kept out of existence by the new.
-Example: new fruits and flowers, new stuffs, new colours-new fashions for cloathing, useful their respective uses, an article of Subsistence is also an article of Enjoyment.d d It is in consequence of the interconvertibility above mentioned, that wealth in any one shape is wealth in any other: that every instrument of mere enjoyment is a pledge of security: and that national power, so far as depends upon wealth, is in proportion, not to absolute, but only to relative, opulence: not to the absolute quantity of the matter of wealth in a nation, but to its ratio to the mass of population.
+Example: new fruits and flowers, new stuffs, new colours-new fashions for cloathing, useful their respective uses, an article of Subsistence is also an article of Enjoyment.^d

+^d It6 is in consequence of the interconvertibility above mentioned, that wealth in any one shape is wealth in any other: that every instrument of mere enjoyment is a pledge of security: and that national power, so far as depends upon wealth, is in proportion, not to absolute, but only to relative, opulence: not to the absolute quantity of the matter of wealth in a nation, but to its ratio to the mass of population.
 For, of the aggregate value of the aggregate mass of the matter of wealth in a nation, the part dedicated to enjoyment is the only disposeable part: the only part applicable to the purpose of defence.
 What is necessary to subsistence must be applied to subsistence, or the man must starve.
-Hence the reason why France, so much superior to Britain, not only in population, but in absolute wealth, is yet inferior in power, except with relation to countries so near adjacent, that the expence of invading them may be more or less defrayed, by the contributions raised in them.
+Hence the reason why France, so much superior to Britain, not only in population, but in absolute wealth,7 is yet inferior in power, except with relation to countries so near adjacent, that the expence of invading them may be more or less defrayed, by the contributions raised in them.

-Encrease of Population is desirable, as being an encrease of 1. the beings susceptible of Enjoyment-2. the Beings capable of being employed as Instruments of Defence.
-It results of course from the encrease of the means of Subsistence; and cannot be carried beyond them.e e Of population, nothing said by Adam Smith.
-Yet of what use is wealth, but with reference to population? and how can either be considered in any comprehensive point of view, without and ornamental, and furniture, new productions of the imitative arts.
+Encrease of Population is desirable,8 as being an encrease of 1. the beings susceptible of Enjoyment-2. the Beings capable of being employed as Instruments of Defence.
+It results of course from the encrease of the means of Subsistence; and cannot be carried beyond them.^e and ornamental, and furniture, new productions of the imitative arts.
 But in as far as novelty and variety are sources of enjoyment, as these encrease, so does wealth, if not in quantity, yet (what is as good) in value.'